wehs7661/ensemble_md/docs/simulations.rst

       if a replica samples state 4, it can be swapped with another replica that samples state 5 and vice versa.
 The same logic applies to states 14 and 15.
       This could be useful for multi-topology REXEE (MT-REXEE) simulations, where we enforce the consideration of exchanges between states 4 and 5 (and 14 and 15) and perform coordinate manipulation when necessary.
-  - :code:`proposal`: (Optional, Default: :code:`exhaustive`)
+  - :code:`proposal`: (Optional, Default: :code:`'exhaustive'`)
       The method for proposing simulations to be swapped.
 Available options include :code:`single`, :code:`neighboring`, and :code:`exhaustive`.
       For more details, please refer to :ref:`doc_proposal`.
   - :code:`w_combine`: (Optional, Default: :code:`False`)
       Whether to perform weight combination or not.
 Note that weights averaged over from the last updated of the Wang-Landau incrementor (instead of the final weights) will be used for weight combination.
 For more details about, please refer to :ref:`doc_w_schemes`.
-  - :code:`w_mean_type`: (Optional, Default: code:`simple`)
+  - :code:`w_mean_type`: (Optional, Default: :code:`'simple'`)
       The type of mean to use when combining weights.
 Available options include :code:`simple` and :code:`weighted`.
       For the later case, inverse-variance weighted means are used.
 For more details about, please refer to :ref:`doc_w_schemes`.
   - :code:`N_cutoff`: (Optional, Default: 1000)
       The histogram cutoff for weight corrections.
 A cutoff of 1000 means that weight corrections will be applied only if the counts of the involved states are both larger than 1000.
-A value of -1 means that no histogram correction will be performed.
+A value of -1 means that no weight correction will be performed.
-      For more details, please please refer to :ref:`_doc_weight_correction`.
+      For more details, please please refer to :ref:`doc_weight_correction`.
   - :code:`hist_corr` (Optional, Default: :code:`False`)
       Whether to perform histogram correction.
-For more details, please refer to :ref:`_doc_hist_correction`.
+For more details, please refer to :ref:`doc_hist_correction`.
   - :code:`mdp_args`: (Optional, Default: :code:`None`)
-      MDP parameters differing across replicas provided in a dictionary.
+      A dictionary that contains MDP parameters differing across replicas.
 For each key in the dictionary, the value should always be a list of length of the number of replicas.
 For example, :code:`{'ref_p': [1.0, 1.01, 1.02, 1.03]}` means that the
       MDP parameter :code:`ref_p` will be set as 1.0 bar, 1.01 bar, 1.02 bar, and 1.03 bar for replicas 0, 1, 2, and 3, respectively.
       Note that while this feature allows high flexibility in parameter specification, not all parameters are suitable to be varied across replicas.
-For example, varying :code:`nsteps` across replicas for synchronous REXEE simulations does not make sense.
+Users should use this parameter with caution, as there is no check for the validity of the MDP parameters.
-      Additionally, this feature is a work in progress and differing :code:`ref_t` or :code:`dt` across replicas might cause issues.
+      Additionally, this feature is a work in progress and differing :code:`ref_t` or :code:`dt` across replicas would not work.
   - :code:`grompp_args`: (Optional: Default: :code:`None`)
-      Additional arguments to be appended to the GROMACS :code:`grompp` command provided in a dictionary.
+      A dictionary that contains additional arguments to be appended to the GROMACS :code:`grompp` command.
       For example, one could have :code:`{'-maxwarn', '1'}` to specify the :code:`maxwarn` argument for the :code:`grompp` command.
   - :code:`runtime_args`: (Optional, Default: :code:`None`)
-      Additional runtime arguments to be appended to the GROMACS :code:`mdrun` command provided in a dictionary.
+      A dictionary that contains additional runtime arguments to be appended to the GROMACS :code:`mdrun` command.
       For example, one could have :code:`{'-nt': 16}` to run the simulation using tMPI-enabled GROMACS with 16 threads.
-      Notably, if MPI-enabled GROMACS is used, one should specify :code:`-np` to better use the resources.
-If it is not specified, the default will be the number of simulations and a warning will occur.

 3.4.
 Output settings
 --------------------
   - :code:`verbose`: (Optional, Default: :code:`True`)
-      Whether a verbse log is wanted.
+      Whether a verbse log file is desired.
   - :code:`n_ckpt`: (Optional, Default: 100)
-      The frequency for checkpointing in the number of iterations.
+      The number of iterations between each checkpoint.
+Specifically, the CLI :code:`run_REXEE` will save the replica-space trajectories and the timeseries of the whole-range alchemical weights (in a weight-updating simulation) every :code:`n_ckpt` iterations.
+This is useful for extending a simulation.
   - :code:`rm_cpt`: (Optional, Default: :code:`True`)
       Whether the GROMACS checkpoint file (:code:`state.cpt`) from each iteration should be deleted.
-      Normally we don't need CPT files for REXEE simulations (even for extension) so we recommend just deleting the CPT files (which could save a lot of space if you perform a huge number of iterations).
+      Normally we don't need GROMACS CPT files for REXEE simulations (even for extension) so we recommend just deleting the CPT files (which could save a lot of space if you perform a huge number of iterations).
       If you wish to keep them, specify this parameter as :code:`False`.